vuestorefront/storefront-ui/README.md

 # Storefront UI

 **This project is on the early stages of development.
-Not ready to use.**
+Not ready to use.
+We aim for beta with minimal set . of components in end of April**

 Highly customizable and elegant UI framework for eCommerce (and not only) based on Vue.js and [Google Retail UX Playbook](https://services.google.com/fh/files/events/pdf_retail_ux_playbook.pdf).
 Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team & [Divante](https;//divante.co).